Karran Faucets Review & Rating Updated: March 21, 2024

 Manufacturing the faucet requires molds, and mold-making is an exacting process requiring highly skilled machinists.
 They typically cost between $4,000 and $8,000 for each part cast, and a faucet has an average of seven cast parts.

-The cost of customization is, by comparison, very small.
 Customized faucets are already known to work.
 They have been prototyped and most have already passed at least one round of testing and certification.
-Molds for the various components already exist in the nanufacturer's inventory.
+Molds for the various components already exist in the manufacturer's inventory.

 Manufacturers may charge a small premium over the price of the basic faucet but that's about the only additional cost to buyers like Karran.

 It's not that Chinese manufacturers cannot produce original designs.
-A few, like CAE (for its Edolo faucet designed by Yoan Huang) have won prestigious design awards in highly competitive international design competitions.
+A few, like CAE (for its Edolo faucet (designed by Yoan Huang) have won prestigious design awards in highly competitive international design competitions.
 But original Chinese designs are still fairly rare.

 The goal of Chinese faucet manufacturers is to sell as many faucets as possible, which means keeping their styles well within prevailing designs to appeal to as many potential buyers as possible.

 A style that sells well in these major markets will often be imitated by Asian factories (with minor changes to avoid patent infringement).
-The lag time is usually 3 to 5 years, so by the time a design appears in a Chinese faucet, it is no longer new.
+The lag time is usually 3 to 5 years, so by the time a design appears in a Chinese faucet, it is no longer particularly new.

 Karran faucet designs fit this pattern.
 They are pleasant and often smartly styled, but many of the basic designs are over a decade old and some are well past voting age.

-Karran offers eight finishes on its faucets: Chrome, Stainless Steel, Gunmetal Grey, Matte Black, Oil-Rubbed Bronze, Brushed Copper, Brushed Gold and (Polished) Gold.
+Karran offers eight finishes on its faucets: Chrome, Stainless Steel, Gunmetal Grey, Matte Black, Oil-Rubbed Bronze, Brushed Copper, Brushed Gold, and (Polished) Gold.

 Finish Durability